radio-aktywne/daisy/docs/docs/01-Index.md

 title: Index
 ---

-# webscheduler app
+# webscheduler

-Emission scheduling web UI 📅
+Broadcast scheduling app 📅

 ## 💡 About

-`webscheduler` is a web application for managing automated scheduled emissions.
+`webscheduler` is a web app for managing automated scheduled broadcasts.